Tuition and Financial Aid

 Suspensions and Financial Aid

-Students who are suspended from the University will have their tuition scholarship for the semester withdrawn, unless they successfully appeal to the Academic Dean to retain their scholarships.
+Students who are suspended from the University will have their tuition scholarship for the term withdrawn, unless they successfully appeal to the Academic Dean to retain their scholarships.
 Students must submit their petition within two weeks after their suspension is finalized.

 Defaulted Federal Student Aid